Miyah-chan/PrivacyQuest/PQ3.0.md

 # ==PQ 3.0 Changelog==
 # Summary
 > Added custom inventory for temp drops.
+Press F2

 > Self deselect option added in the configuration menu.
 Deselects yourself if you use a skill that selects your character.
 You can still click yourself.